a close up of a computer screen with a triangle pattern

 3. Do I have to take care of remote workers’ benefits like health insurance?

 It depends.
-If you are hiring remote foreign workers in an employee/employer relationship, you do need to take care of remote workers’ benefits such as health insurance.
-Depending on the country you are hiring in, there may be certain legal requirements that must be met to offer a fair and safe employment package to your remote worker.
+If you are hiring remote foreign workers in an employee/employer relationship, you do need to account for remote workers’ benefits such as health insurance.
+Depending on the country you are hiring in, there may be certain legal requirements that you must meet to offer a fair and safe employment package to your remote worker.

 However, if you plan on hiring your foreign workers as remote contractors, you are not required to pay for benefits.
-This is one of the reasons hiring remote workers on a contractual basis is so desirable for American companies.
+This is one of the reasons why hiring remote workers on a contractual basis is so desirable for US companies.

 Paperwork on remote workers' benefits, along with calculator, paperclip and a pen